LukeGrahamLandry/franca/devlog.md

     but fileStat is different on unix vs windows, so kinda in between
   - rust's fs::Metadata changes with the target, but you always call the same getters, so they're doing kinda what i was trying to.
+- for the numbers, cosmo has them be variables instead of constants and fills them in with the right thing for the current system at startup. but if the premise is that being slow is fine, maybe i'll start with just declaring arbitrary numbers as constants and remapping them when you call into a function. see if that's feasible or if i have to get more serious.

 ---